jouven/signalProxyQtso/README.md

 https://github.com/jouven/threadedFunctionQtso

-Run (in signalProxtQtso source directory or pointing to it):
+Run (in signalProxyQtso source directory or pointing to it):

     qmake